wp-plugins/collabpress/readme.txt

 == Upgrade Notice ==

+= 1.1 =
+* Front-end shortcode support using [collabpress]
+* Set user level to view shortcode front-end
+* File uploads on projects, task lists, tasks, and comments
+* New CollabPress overview widget
+* New setting to clear the activity log
+* Limit number of users displayed
+* New view all users page
+* Various bug fixes

 = 1.0 =
 * CollabPress v1.0 does NOT support legacy CollabPress data at this time.
 If you are running a previous version, your data will not be lost, but it will not be displayed or used in the new version.